-This is a easy hand mix recipe, guarantee to be a favourite with the kids.
-It’s a basic cookie, not crispy like famous amos, or chewie like subways, and definitely not melt in the mouth.
-Just a crunchy old school cookie.
+This is a super easy recipe, guarantee to be a favourite with the kids.
+It’s a basic cookie, not chewie like subways, and definitely not melt in the mouth.
+But it’s really crunchy old school cookie.
 When first baked, it’s a little soft and will hardened when cooled.

-- 150g cake flour sifted with 1/2 tsp baking powder
+- 200g plain flour sifted with 1 tsp baking powder (or self raising flour)

 - 1 egg

 - 1/2 tsp vanilla essence

 - 50g chopped nuts (or replace with chocolate chips, total 100g chocolate chips)

 - 50g chocolate chips